3 people fatally shot, 5 hurt at Michigan State University

 Associated Press

-He described the suspect as a short man with red shoes, a jean jacket and ball cap.

-Rozman said hundreds of officers from different agencies were on campus.
-He urged parents to stay away.

-“I can only imagine the emotion that’s involved right now. … We are doing everything we can to ensure the safety of our campus and all of our students,” Rozman said.
+“I can only imagine the emotion that’s involved right now. … We are doing everything we can to ensure the safety of our campus and all of our students,” he said.

-The five victims were taken to Sparrow Hospital, said hospital spokesperson John Foren, who had no information on their conditions.
+Sparrow Hospital spokesperson John Foren said he had no information on the conditions of five injured people.

 By 10:15 p.m., police said Berkey, as well as nearby residence halls, were secured.